ZbynekDostal/AID/README.md

    of increment and decrement.

 - **zero_line_AID**
-    This directory contains images with AID.
+    This directory contains images with AID:

-    - Red color is decrement,
+    - shades of red color is decrement,
-    - green color is increment,
+    - shades of green color is increment,
     - white color represents zero-line.

 - **zero_line_AID_raw**